 An event is “traumatic” when someone has been directly confronted with death, either by seeing another person being killed or seriously injured as the result of violence, or by experiencing serious harm, such as a threat to his/her life or physical integrity (e.g. rape, torture).
-These events cause feelings of helplessness and horror.
+Exposure to one or several of these events causes feelings of helplessness and horror.

-Immediate, transitory disorders (prostration, disorientation, fleeing, automatic behaviours, etc.) are to be distinguished from secondary, long-lasting problems that appear several weeks or months after the event: post-traumatic stress, often associated with depression (Depression), or sometimes acute psychosis (Psychotic disorders), even in people with no history of psychotic symptoms.
+Immediate, transitory symptoms (disorientation, anxiety, sadness, fleeing, etc.) are to be distinguished from secondary, long-lasting problems that appear and/or last several weeks or months after the event: post-traumatic stress, often associated with depression (Depression), or sometimes acute psychosis (Psychotic disorders), even in people with no history of psychotic symptoms.

-Post-traumatic stress disorder (PTSD) is characterised by three types of psychological response, generally seen in combination:
+Post-traumatic stress disorder is characterized by three types of psychological response, generally seen in combination

 - Persistent re-experiencing